-Your plantarfascia is the thick muscles and tendons under the bottom of your foot that connects your heel to your toes and produces the arch in your foot.
-There are two main causes for pain at the plantarfascia namely a tear or repetitive overload causing inflammation and tendinosis.
+Your plantarfascia is the thick muscles and tendons under the bottom of your foot.
+This connects your heel to your toes and produces the arch in your foot.
+There are two main causes for pain of Plantar fasciitis namely a tear or repetitive overload causing inflammation and tendinosis.

 How does it get injured?

 Tearing the plantarfascia is very uncommon and occurs without any warning due to a sudden force or pushing off.
 It is predominantly during sports requiring changing direction or sudden acceleration eg netball, touch rugby, sprinting.
 This sudden force causes the muscle to tear either partially or a full thickness tear.

 Plantar fasciitis is a repetitive overload of the muscles and tendons at an uneven angle.
 This occurs over a period of time and can be caused by a number of biomechanical factors.
 These are often including weak or tight hips, poor footwear, weak or tight calf muscles, flat feet (also known as over pronation), compensating for a previous injury, or a sudden increase in training load.